Aidanr50/11ty-blog/src/blog/2022-02-07-building-a-blog-with-whatever-you-want.md

 ---
-title: "Building a Blog: With Whatever You Want"
+title: "How To Build A Blog: With Whatever You Want"
-description: Learn how I dealt with years of paralysis by analysis and settled for what was interesting to me and available at the time.
+description: Learn how I dealt with years of paralysis by analysis and instead opted for what was interesting to me and available at the time.
+All without considering development overheads, relevance or any other excuse I could make up.
 author: Aidan Ross
 date: 2022-02-07T14:23:19.161Z
 category: Editorial